AlbertOh99/Infinity_Shoot/README.txt

 trying to make poop look nice.
 I should have focused more of the game design aspects instead of visuals (not that the visuals even look great).

-Some thing that I want to add if I keep developing this game -
+Some thing that I want to add if I want to -
 - Possibly make procedually generated rooms that work well (so not just randomly placed platforms)
 - Gun upgrades - Increase bullet speed/fire rate.
 - Different guns